 The book began its life during a poetry therapy group that I facilitated for women survivors of trauma in Central London.
 Together the group decided that they wanted to offer hope to those who had been through similar circumstances and introduce other people to the fantastic resource that is, writing as therapy.

-I am proud to say, this vision has now become a reality.
+I am proud to say, this vision has now become a reality and the book is for everyone who wants to learn more about themselves via writing ad poetry.
 Writing for Resilience, is now available to buy on Amazon.